 DISCLAIMER: These are general suggestions and guidelines.
 Context is important and can impact how to handle a stumbling block.
 Children can also exhibit certain behaviours at home or with you that differ from those at school or in other settings with others.
 Please contact a professional for specific recommendations for your own child.

-FEDC 2 is all about getting the ‘gleam in the eye’ of the child, as shown in today’s blog post photo of our son sharing a moment of glee with his grandfather.
-Once the child is regulated and alert, we want to follow the child’s lead to see what (s)he finds enjoyable and then use affect to get that shared engagement.
+The second developmental capacity is all about getting the ‘gleam in the eye’ of the child, where the child shares a moment of glee with their caregiver.
+We want to follow the child’s lead to see what they find enjoyable and then use affect to get that shared engagement.

 Dr. Stanley Greenspan has pointed out that our children will do what comes easy to them with little effort.
 Aren’t we all like that most of the time?
 In other words, since our kids do what is easy for them, then on the other side of the coin, they will avoid what is difficult for them.
 When engagement and relating is difficult, we need to help them.
 Here are some common problems that parents face and some helpful solutions to try.